Aoife Mulholland

-Aoife Mulholland (/ˈiːfə/ EE-fə, /ga/; born 29 May 1982) is an Irish actress and musical theatre performer from Salthill, Galway.
+Aoife Mulholland (/ˈiːfə/ EE-fə; born 29 May 1982) is an Irish actress and musical theatre performer from Salthill, Galway.
 Aoife is a successful leading lady in London's West End.
 She has starred as Roxie Hart (twice) in Chicago, at the Cambridge Theatre and for 18 months as Maria von Trapp in The Sound of Music at the London Palladium; and as Brooke Wyndham in Legally Blonde at the Savoy Theatre.
 She has also appeared in concerts, films and several popular TV series.

 Career

 Maria and after

 Mulholland was first seen nationally in 2006 on the hit BBC TV show How Do You Solve A Problem Like Maria?
 (HDYSAPLM).
 Appearing on the show with her best friend, Abi Finley, Mulholland reached the semi-final, but lost out to Siobhan Dillon in the sing-off in the fifth week, singing "Don't Cry For Me Argentina".

 Mulholland admitted on HDYSAPLM that when she first started out she had to sell her car after moving to London, to be able to afford to continue in her chosen career, so determined was she to succeed in London's West End.
-On achieving success Mulholland said in an interview, "If anyone had said a year ago that I'd be in one West End show, never mind two, I'd have never believed it," she said.
+On achieving success, Mulholland said in an interview, "If anyone had said a year ago that I'd be in one West End show, never mind two, I'd have never believed it," she said.
 "This all feels like a dream."

 On appearing in HDYSAPLM?
 Mulholland said, "It was very, very tough.
 My goal from the beginning had been to make it to the final and then let the public decide.
 So when I got voted out, I was absolutely devastated.
 I was so close and knocked at the final hurdle!
 It was a big shock to the system."
 Andrew Lloyd Webber has since admitted that he made a mistake in sending her home too early from the BBC show, and is now immensely proud of the singer and her performances at the London Palladium as Maria; Lloyd Webber announced her recruitment saying her audition was "sensational."